Plan A Visit

 The Alamo is open every day of the year, except Christmas Eve and Christmas Day from 9:00 A.M. to 5:30 P.M.
 During the summer months of June, July and August, the Alamo is open until 7 P.M.
 Learn More

 The Alamo is comprised of a 4.2 acre complex containing only a portion of the original Alamo mission.
 Learn More

 The Alamo is the Shrine of Texas Liberty.
 The Alamo has a unique set of rules befitting its status as the Shrine of Texas Liberty and hallowed ground.
 Please read the rules before entering the Shrine to ensure a respectful, pleasant visit.

 1. Gentlemen, please remove your hats inside the Shrine.

 2. No open containers are allowed inside the buildings.

 3. No food or drinks are allowed inside the buildings.

 4. Photography is not allowed inside the buildings.

 5. No camera or cell phone use is permitted inside the buildings.

-6. Please do not touch the walls or display cases inside the Shine.
+6. Please do not touch the walls or display cases inside the Shrine.